-Presented in January 2011 at the annual SIHH 2011 industry event, the Audemars Piguet Jules Audemars Selfwinding (Ref.
-15170OR.OO.A088CR.01) combines the time-proven automatic movement with the lineup’s refreshed style.
+Presented in January 2011 at the annual SIHH 2011 show, the Audemars Piguet Jules Audemars Selfwinding (Ref.
+15170OR.OO.A088CR.01) combines the time-proven automatic movement with the 2011 lineup’s refreshed style.

 As you can see, the refreshed model now comes in the same elegant round shape as the rest of the series.

 Being only 39.00 mm in diameter (it can be considered small by today’s standards, when 45-millimeter watches are often referred to as “mid-sized”) and 9.00 mm in height, the case still leaves enough space for the AP Caliber 3120 automatic movement to feel perfectly at home here.
-Like the rest of in-house calibers of the famous Swiss brand, the movement is made at AP’s own production facilities with only a few minor components (like pinions and wheels) outsourced to third-party manufacturers.
+Like the rest of their in-house calibers, the movement is made at AP’s production facilities with only a few minor components (like pinions and wheels) outsourced to third-party manufacturers.

 Although I’ve heard complaints about the mechanism being not terribly reliable with some specimen having troubles change date or stopping for some reason only to start working in a day or two like there was something stuck in the going train, most of those woes dated to the first couple of years since the mechanism’s introduction and I assume that initial problems with quality and inherent design flaws were ironed out by now.

-I mean, Audemars Piguet is quite proud about the caliber using it as a base even for their Royal Oak collection of ruggedized chronographs -with an in-house chrono add-on module, of course- including the gorgeous Audemars Piguet Openworked Royal Oak (ref.
+I mean, Audemars Piguet is proud about the caliber using it as a base even for their Royal Oak collection of ruggedized chronographs -with an in-house chrono add-on module, of course- including the gorgeous Openworked Royal Oak (ref.
 15305OR.O0.D088CR.01) (this particular version of the movement was renamed as cal.
 3129) and Jules Audemars Chronograph Automatic that was released back in 2008.

 Of course, the movement is meticulously decorated with its bridges beveled and polished and decorated with Cotes de Geneve motif.